The importance of diversifying your investment portfolio

 The key takeout from this theory is that proper portoflio diversification can't prevent systematic risk, but it can dampen, if not eliminate, the unsystematic risk from an investor's portfolio.

-The preservation of capital should be the basic starting point of all investors.
-Not all investors are in the capital accumulation phase of life; some who are close to retirement have goals oriented towards the preservation of capital, and portfolio diversification can help protect your savings.
+The preservation of capital should be the basic starting point for all investors.
+Not all investors are in the capital accumulation phase of life; some close to retirement have goals oriented towards the preservation of capital, and portfolio diversification can help protect your savings.
 Diversification does this by limiting investors exposure to an individual investment loss.

 Avoid losses at all costs.
 While this may sound like a common-sense approach, many investors develop strategies failing to adequately protect themselves against permanent capital loss.
 Diversifying investments becomes a foundation pillar for an investor looking at protecting their portfolio from losses.

 Generating stable returns